 Pacifica State Beach, Pacific

 Just south of San Francisco off of Highway 1 you’ll find this gorgeous beach which is popular amongst surfers.
-While it seems out of place, this beach is iconic because of the Taco Bell that’s situated right on the sand with stunning views and an outdoor deck.
+While it may seem out of place, this beach is iconic due to the Taco Bell situated right on the sand, offering stunning views and an outdoor deck.

-If you’re a Taco Bell fan it’s a bucket list item, especially since they are one of the few locations that sells alcoholic Baja Blasts.
+If you’re a Taco Bell fan, it’s a bucket list item, especially since they are one of the few locations that sell alcoholic Baja Blasts.

 Baker Beach, San Francisco